Visiting Italy from the classroom

 Margherita Berti, Stefano Maranzana and Jake Monzingo hosted an event Tuesday, Nov.
 28 that allowed undergraduate students enrolled in Italian 101, 102, 201 and 202 to use Google Cardboard glasses to explore Italy.

-Berti was first introduced to Google Cardboard glasses as a masters student during a class she took on technology and language learning.
+Berti was first introduced to Google Cardboard glasses as a masters student teaching a class on technology and language learning.
 She said she wanted students to use this form of virtual reality to immerse them into the Italian culture instead of only using a textbook.

 “When you’re looking at [an] image, you don’t see everything; you see one thing by itself,” Berti said.